Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment

-Recall that $(|V_{G_{\beta}}|)_{\beta\geq 0}$, the line-counting process of the E-ASG $(G_{\beta})_{\beta \geq 0}$, is an irreducible, positive recurrent, time-continuous Markov process on $\mathbb{N}=\{1,2,...\}$, and that its stationary distribution is denoted by $\pi$.
+For the line counting process of the E-ASG $(G_{\beta})_{\beta \geq 0}$ we use the notation $(|V_{G_{\beta}}|)_{\beta\geq 0}$ from Section \ref{enlargedasgdefnot}.
+Recall from Section \ref{enlargedasglcp} that $(|V_{G_{\beta}}|)_{\beta\geq 0}$ is an irreducible, positive recurrent, continuous-time Markov process on $\mathbb{N}=\{1,2,...\}$, and that its stationary distribution is denoted by $\pi$.
 We now justify Proposition \ref{recpilambda}.
 In order to establish the recursion formula \eqref{recpik} for the probabilities $\pi(k)$ we use Siegmund duality.
-Let us consider the process $(D_{\beta})_{\beta\geq 0}$ with rates
+Let us consider the Markov process $(D_{\beta})_{\beta\geq 0}$ with rates